ucan-wg/ucan-ipld/README.md

 # 4 Acknowledgments

 Many thanks to [Joel Thorstensson](https://github.com/oed) and [Sergey Ukustov](https://github.com/ukstv) at [3Box Labs](https://3boxlabs.com/) for their feedback on the encoding, and considerations on how it would interact with [SIWE](https://eips.ethereum.org/EIPS/eip-4361).

+Thanks to [Philipp Krüger](https://github.com/matheus23) for his feedback on canonicalization signalling.